ssedinnn/IT-Home-Lab/README.md

 This repository showcases the IT projects I complete while building and expanding my home lab.

-As I learn technologies such as Windows Server, Active Directory, networking, and system administration, I document each project with step-by-step explanations, screenshots, and reflections on what I learned.
+As I learn technologies such as Windows Server, Active Directory, networking, system administration, and Windows client management, I document each project with step-by-step explanations, screenshots, and reflections on what I learned.
 I use a combination of tutorials, Microsoft documentation, and independent research to better understand enterprise IT concepts while improving my technical documentation skills.

 Each lab is designed to reinforce my understanding of the technology while creating a portfolio that demonstrates my continued learning and hands-on experience.